shyrodgau/imbraw2dng/README.md

 ## Processing the DNG

 Use your favourite software, e.g. darktable, lightroom, ufraw, rawtherapee etc.

+Do **not** expect the image to be okay out-of-the-box.
+I will probably not be able to provide all tags in the DNG to satisfy all possible programmes.
+Take your time to adjust the colours and then the rest. *If anyone is experienced around DNGs or knows someone who would be willing to help - please get in contact*

 A strong green or magenta tint all over the image should not happen any more!
 But if you have one and **can not** level it out using your software's color matrix/color calibration or white-balancing, a sample image might be interesing to fix it.